Colour of Love (Amber song)

-"Colour of Love" is a song recorded by Dutch-German singer Amber.
-It was released in 1996 as the second single from her debut album of the same name (1996), and is the follow-up to her successful hit, "This Is Your Night".
+"Colour of Love" is a song recorded by Dutch-German singer-songwriter Amber.
+It was released in 1996 by Tommy Boy as the second single from the singer's debut album of the same name (1996), and is the follow-up to her successful hit, "This Is Your Night".
 The song is co-written by Amber with Berman Brothers, who also produced it, and charted in several countries, like Australia, Iceland and New Zealand.
 In the latter, it was a bigger hit than "This is Your Night, peaking at number 31.
-On the US Billboard Hot 100, the song reached number 105, but later number 74, in 1997.
-On the Billboard Hot Dance Club Play chart, it peaked at number five.
-The accompanying music video for "Colour of Love" sees Amber performing in a yellow submarine.
+On the US Billboard Hot 100, the song peaked at number 74 in 1997.
+On the Billboard Hot Dance Club Play chart, it peaked at number 5.
+The accompanying music video for "Colour of Love" sees Amber performing in what appears to be a yellow submarine.

 On June 17, 2022, the Jonathan Peters & Anthony Acid Trenergy Hard Remix, which was never previously issued commercially, was released to all digital platforms internationally as part of the Amber Remixed - Extended Versions long form compilation of club remixes.

 Critical reception

 Barry Walters for The Advocate viewed the song as a "sugarcoated treat".
 AllMusic editor Alex Henderson described it as "European-sounding", noting that it's not "unlike something '80s dance duo Fun Fun would have done".
-Larry Flick from Billboard declared it as an "solid", "engaging", "infectious and perky Euro-NRG twirler", adding that "her performance is nothing short of star-powered."
+Larry Flick from Billboard declared it as a "solid", "engaging", "infectious and perky Euro-NRG twirler", adding that "her performance is nothing short of star-powered."
 Jeffrey Lee Puckett from The Courier-Journal felt that the song "ups the dance quotient", "but it also boasts a pure-pop hook."
 L.A.
 Times noted Amber's "giddy exuberance".
 A reviewer from Music Week wrote, "What promises to be jaunty soon turns anodyne for an artist enjoying Top 20 US success.
 Sadly, rather formulaic Euro-pop from the Dutch-born singer."